An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 \subsection{Comparing observed and {\sc magphys}-derived quantities}

-Before we discuss any of the physical parameters for the SMG population and their evolution, we compare the derived quantities returned from {\sc magphys} with a number of observables with which they are expected to correlate most strongly (e.g.\ the dust mass is expected to correlate broadly with 870-$\mu$m flux density).
+Before we discuss any of the physical parameters for the SMG population and their evolution, we compare the derived quantities returned from {\sc magphys} with those observables which they are empirically expected to correlate with (e.g.\ the dust mass is expected to correlate broadly with 870-$\mu$m flux density).

 In Fig.~\ref{fig:obs_pred} we plot the derived quantities returned from {\sc magphys} against observed properties for the SMGs.
-For some quantities we restrict the sample to the redshift range $z $\,$=$\,1.8--3.4 (which represents the 16--84th percentile) to reduce the degeneracies with redshift.
+For some quantities, we restrict the sample to the redshift range $z $\,$=$\,1.8--3.4 (which represents the 16--84$^{\rm th}$ percentile) to reduce the degeneracies with redshift.
 We first focus on those quantities that are most sensitive to the far-infrared part of the SED and see how these correlate with the far-infrared photometry.
 The main source of sub-millimetre radiation is the thermal continuum from dust grains -- the rest-frame UV/optical radiation from young/hot stars is absorbed by dust and re-emitted at far-infrared wavelengths.
-Hence observed 870-$\mu$m flux density should trace both the dust mass and star-formation rate \citep[e.g.][]{2002blain,2014scoville,2017scoville}.
-In Fig.~\ref{fig:obs_pred} we, therefore, plot the 870-$\mu$m flux density versus estimated dust mass and star-formation rate.
-As Fig.~\ref{fig:obs_pred} shows, there is a strong correlation between 870-$\mu$m flux density and dust mass ($M_{\rm d}$), which follows $\log_{10}(M_{\rm d}[M_\odot])\,=\,(1.25\,\pm\,0.03)\,\times \log_{10}(S_{\rm 870}[{\rm mJy}])\,+\,8.14\,\pm\,0.01$.
-This tight correlation suggests that, as expected, the 870-$\mu$m flux density tracks the cold dust mass \citep{2014scoville,2017scoville}.
-The trend of 870-$\mu$m flux density with star-formation rate is also clear in Fig.~\ref{fig:obs_pred}.
-Fitting to the SMGs, the correlation between 870\,$\mu$m flux density and star-formation rate has the form $\log_{10}(SFR[{\rm M_\odot yr^{-1}}])\,=\,(0.71\,\pm\,0.05)\log_{10}(S_{\rm 870}[{\rm mJy}])\,+\,1.97\,\pm\,0.03$.
-The trend observed with star-formation rate is weaker than that of dust mass and results in a larger scatter, thus constraints from shorter rest-frame far-infrared wavelengths are needed to reliably measure the star-formation rate.
+Hence observed 870-$\mu$m flux density should trace both the dust mass and star-formation rate \citep[e.g.][]{2002blain,2014scoville}.
+In Fig.~\ref{fig:obs_pred} a) we, therefore, plot the 870-$\mu$m flux density versus estimated dust mass and star-formation rate.
+As this shows there is a strong correlation between 870-$\mu$m flux density and dust mass ($M_{\rm d}$), which follows $\log_{10}(M_{\rm d}[M_\odot])\,=\,(1.20\,\pm\,0.03)\,\times \log_{10}(S_{\rm 870}[{\rm mJy}])\,+\,8.16\,\pm\,0.02$.
+This tight correlation suggests that, as expected, the 870-$\mu$m flux density tracks the cold dust mass \citep{2014scoville,2018liang}.
+The trend of 870-$\mu$m flux density with star-formation rate is also clear in Fig.~\ref{fig:obs_pred} b).
+Fitting to the SMGs, the correlation between 870\,$\mu$m flux density and star-formation rate has the form $\log_{10}(\rm{SFR}[{\rm M_\odot yr^{-1}}])\,=\,(0.41\,\pm\,0.05)\log_{10}(S_{\rm 870}[{\rm mJy}])\,+\,2.19\,\pm\,0.03$.
+The trend observed with star-formation rate is weaker than that of dust mass and has more dispersion, thus constraints from shorter rest-frame far-infrared wavelengths are needed to reliably measure the star-formation rate.